Fast Wide-field Light Sheet Electro-optic FLIM: Methods

-The EO-FLIM technique uses a Pockels cell to implement nanosecond optical gating across a wide-field image that is synchronous with pulses from the excitation laser.
 We have combined the Pockels cell and image splitting optics necessary to implement EO-FLIM with a commercial selective plane illumination \cite{huisken_optical_2004} light sheet microscope (LaVision Ultramicroscope II).
-The sample is excited with an 80 MHz picosecond supercontinuum pulsed laser source and fluorescence is captured using a large field of view stereomicroscope (Olympus MVX10) with a high numerical aperture (NA) objective (MVPLAPO 2 XC; 2x magnification and 0.5 NA).
-During volumetric data collection, a piezoelectric stage displaces the sample in the direction orthogonal to the light sheet.
+The sample was excited with an 80 MHz picosecond supercontinuum pulsed laser source and fluorescence is captured using a large field of view stereomicroscope (Olympus MVX10) with a high numerical aperture (NA) objective (MVPLAPO 2 XC; 2x magnification and 0.5 NA).
+During volumetric data collection, a piezoelectric stage displaced the sample in the direction orthogonal to the light sheet.
+Our sCMOS camera sensor was 3200x3200 pixels and was approximately evenly split between the two gated and ungated images, 1500x1500 pixels, as shown in Fig. \ref{fig:setup}b.
 This system is capable of performing light sheet microscopy across fields of view up to 800 $\mu$m with high collection efficiency.
+Further details about the experimental setup are given in the Supplement.